SAS-DHRH/genai-cch-toolkit/index.md

 {% include figure.html img="AI-toolkit.jpg" alt="toolkit image"  width="75%" %}

-This toolkit is structured under **“ℹ️ Points of Information”** and **‘❓Questions’,** in order to make these rather difficult and obscure topics more accessible and easy to follow.
+The toolkit currently includes three core sections, 'Definitions', 'Legal framework on AI' and 'Questions' and is structured under **“ℹ️ Points of Information”** and **‘❓Questions’**, in order to make these rather difficult and obscure topics more accessible and easy to follow.
 The pace of AI development continues and will continue to accelerate, and we expect that terminology, legislation and technology around this area will quickly evolve.
 This document should therefore be viewed as a **snapshot in time**.

-I will try to offer comprehensive and accessible accounts around ‘hot topics’ and developments and provide as much information as possible to back them up.
-Where possible, I have aimed to also give some context relating to the origins and use of terms and examples or case studies.
+Aim of this toolkit is to offer comprehensive and accessible accounts around ‘hot topics’ and developments and provide as much information as possible to back them up.
+Where possible, context relating to the origins and use of terms and examples or case studies is also provided.

 **Please don’t hesitate to get in touch to share interesting resources or questions you might have!
 This is very much a work-in-progress.**